 Bombay has enveloped itself into so many myths that it took me a year to finally break them free.
 Often I would reprimand myself for not believing them.
-These myths & tales are not written anywhere, webimplant they are perpetrated and spread by people living here, or those who would have visited the city sometime in its past.
+These myths & tales are not written anywhere, they are perpetrated and spread by people living here, or those who would have visited the city sometime in its past.

 Today, these are my observations:

 a) Myth No 1 – Bombay’s autowallahs are sans nakhras – Nothing can be more far-fetched from truth.
-I had heard so much about these ‘good hardworking samaritans’ that the first time an auto-driver refused to go a short-distance, I was nearly heartbroken and extremely aghast.
+I had heard so much about these ‘good hardworking samaritans’ that the first time an auto-driver refused to go a short-distance, I was nearly heartbroken, extremely aghast and totally in denial.
+This cannot be happening!

 Agreed they are a shade better than their Delhi counterparts.
 But to say they are symbols of hard-working virtue, is a folly.
 I have often stood helplessly (sometimes in rain) trying to convince rude and uncouth rickshaw-wallahs to cross the east to west side of supposedly the same area.
 On an average it took at least five-six rejections before one of them would obligingly relent.